rajghosh06-dev/Pollution-Drift-Predictor/WEEK2/README.md

-# 🌫️ Pollution Drift Predictor — Week 2
+### 🌫️ Pollution Drift Predictor — Week 2

+---

 ## 📌 Overview

-Week 2 focuses on building a regression model to predict Suspended Particulate Matter (SPM) using SO₂ and NO₂ concentrations.
+Week 2 focuses on building a regression model to predict Suspended Particulate Matter (SPM) using pollutant concentrations, temporal features, and categorical metadata.
 This module includes:
 - Exploratory Data Analysis (EDA)
-- Feature selection and transformation
+- Feature engineering and transformation
 - Model training and evaluation
 - Visual diagnostics and saved outputs
 - Modular code structure for reuse and deployment